dsdeegalla/examtemplate/README.md

-# Exam paper template in linux
+# Exam paper template in Latex
+Department of Computer Engineering, University of Peradeniya